KaisenAmin/c_std/bitset/README.md

 - `bitset_to_ullong(const Bitset* bs)`: Converts the bitset to an `unsigned long long` value, assuming the bitset represents a binary number.
 - `bitset_to_string` : This function will convert the bitset to a string representation.
+- `bitset_and(const Bitset* bs1, const Bitset* bs2)` : Takes two Bitsets and returns a new Bitset that is the result of the AND operation.
+- `bitset_or(const Bitset* bs1, const Bitset* bs2)` : Takes two Bitsets and returns a new Bitset that is the result of the OR operation.
+- `bitset_xor(const Bitset* bs1, const Bitset* bs2)` : Takes two Bitsets and returns a new Bitset that is the result of the XOR operation.
+- `bitset_not(const Bitset* bs)` : Creates a new Bitset that is the result of flipping all bits in the given Bitset.
+- `bitset_shift_right(const Bitset* bs, size_t shift)` : This function shifts all bits to the left by the given number of positions, filling the rightmost bits with zeros.
+- `bitset_shift_left(const Bitset* bs, size_t shift)` : This function shifts all bits to the right by the given number of positions, filling the leftmost bits with zeros.

+- `bool bitset_is_equal(const Bitset* bs1, const Bitset* bs2)` : This function checks if two Bitsets are identical in size and bit values.
+- `bool bitset_is_not_equal(const Bitset* bs1, const Bitset* bs2)` : This function checks if two Bitsets are different in size or bit values.
+- `bitset_at(const Bitset* bs, size_t pos)` : This function returns the value of the bit at the specified position.
+- `bitset_at_ref(Bitset* bs, size_t pos)` : This function allows modification of the bit at the specified position.

 ## Example 1 : how to use `bitset_none` and `bitset_count`